Zildj1an/Total_correctness/README.md

 # Total_correctness
-Demonstration on how to mathematically probe total correctness (and partial) of a simple program.
+Demonstration on how to mathematically probe a program terminates and its "correct" in the sense of total correctness (and partial) of a simple program.

-* Partial correctness means that if the σ state's values satisfy p then σ' of the output will satisfy q.
+* _Partial correctness_ means that if the σ state's values satisfy p then σ' of the output will satisfy q.

-* Total correctness means that the program will terminate.
+* _Total correctness_ means that the program will terminate.

 Taking into account: